django-cms/django-cms/docs/user/tutorial/105-further-exploration.rst

 Aldryn Categories
 -----------------

-Aldryn Categories is a utility Addon that provides your other applications with hierarchical categories.
+Aldryn Categories is a utility addon that provides your other applications with hierarchical categories.

 The categories you define in Aldryn Categories can be re-used by any Categories-aware application, including News & Blog, Events, People, Jobs and FAQ.